 For example, some attorneys handle car accident cases but not medical malpractice cases.
 If the personal injury attorney you approach does not handle your type of case, they may not take your case.

 However, if an attorney doesn’t focus on the type of case you have, they probably know of an attorney that does and can recommend you to an attorney that may handle your case.

-Asheville Personal Injury Lawyers – Fisher Stark P.A.
+Asheville Personal Injury Law Firm – Fisher Stark P.A.

 Fortunately, even if a personal injury attorney rejects your case, you may still be able to find one who can work with you.

 If you are looking to find a personal injury attorney, reach out to our Asheville personal injury attorneys here at Fisher Stark, P.A.

 At our law firm, we are dedicated to upholding the highest standards of professionalism and delivering appropriate legal representation to our clients.
 We can assess your case, advise you accordingly and help you to the best of our ability.

 However, if upon further assessment, we determine that a case might not align with our expertise or resources, we believe in transparently communicating this to the individual involved.

 So if someone, in our legal opinion, does not have a case worth pursuing, we will tell them.

 We invite you to contact us online or call 1-828-505-4300 today for a free consultation if you or a loved one has been seriously injured in an accident and you want a fair and honest assessment of your legal options.